sherifabdlnaby/Ciro/README.md

 - **Exceptions & Errors Handler** with logging
 - Database helper classes for **Mysqli**, **PDO**, and **MongoDB**
 - **Composer's autoloading**
-- for **Views** Ciro comes with
+- for **Views**, default template comes with
     - **Bootstrap 4**
     - **Jquery 3.2.1**
     - **Font Awesome 5**

-Ciro comes with a template extensible project with a simple authentication system to kickstart developing.
+Ciro comes with a template project with a simple authentication system to kickstart developing for you project or prototype.

 Online preview for the Framework template project: https://ciro-framework.herokuapp.com